rebecca-mackenzie/intro_ml/README.md

 Using python 3.6, sklearn and pandas.

+## Running the notebook:

+If anaconda isn't already installed, please see https://www.anaconda.com/distribution/#download-section for installation instructions.

 To create an environment and run the notebook: conda env create -f environment.yml -n intro